-Competition law has only recently arrived in Mozambique.
+Competition law is still taking its first steps in Mozambique.
 Law 10/2013 of 11 April 2013 (the Competition Law), established a modern legal framework for competition in Mozambique and created the Competition Regulatory Authority (the Authority) to enforce it.
-This took place in the context of a significant increase of foreign investment into Mozambique and the government's recent efforts to streamline economic initiatives and to liberalise some key sectors, such as communications, ports, railways and financial services.
+This took place in the context of a significant increase of foreign investment into Mozambique and the government's recent efforts to streamline economic initiatives and liberalise some key sectors, such as communications, ports, railways and financial services.

-With the Competition Law still lacking provisions in several areas, a further step towards the implementation of competition law in Mozambique was taken with the publication of the Statute of the Competition Regulatory Authority on 1 August 2014 (the Statute).
-Once it becomes fully operational, the Authority will be responsible for the application of a competition enforcement system inspired by existing competition regimes in the European Union and in particular Portugal.
+Further steps towards the implementation of competition law in Mozambique were taken with the publication of the Statute of the Authority and of the Competition Law Regulation on 1 August and 31 December 2014, respectively.
+Once the Authority becomes fully operational, it will be responsible for the application of a competition enforcement system inspired by existing competition regimes in the European Union and, in particular, Portugal.

-Competition Regulatory Authority
+The Competition Regulatory Authority